 Mondays (excluding home gamedays) from 6:30-7:30 p.m.

 Start the week off stress-free with a limited capacity, outdoor yoga class presented by Kaiser Permanente on non-event days at the Plaza Green.
-Pre-registration and event participant waivers are available online.
+Pre-registration and event participant waivers are available.
 Participants are required to bring a mat and are encouraged to bring water.
 A live stream on Facebook and past sessions on YouTube are also available to fitness fans virtually on gamedays.

 The Battery Atlanta Walking Trail presented by UnitedHealthcare